E.J. Lace

 “This hasn’t been my room in a long time, and they were all good back then.”
 I step beside him and push his hand away from the nick at the corner he was pulling up.

-“Sure.
-Sounds like an excuse to me.”
-He leans closer to me.
+“Okay.
+Sounds like a cop-out to me.”
+He inches closer to me.

-“Uh, no, it’s an explanation.
-Hey, I don’t come in your room and start fucking with your stuff.”
-I smack his hand back down as he pulls on another part of the edge.
+“Nope, it’s a reason.
+I don’t barge into your room and mess with your things.”
+I swat his hand away as he tugs at another corner of the sheet.

-I freeze up and fist my hands together.
+I stiffen and clench my hands into fists.

-“Thanks, I’ll keep that in mind.”
-I roll my eyes and turn to walk out of my room and go downstairs, but he catches my hand and turns me around.
+“Great, I’ll remember that.”
+I roll my eyes and start to leave my room to head downstairs, but he grabs my hand and spins me around.

-“Go out with me tonight.”
-His smirk is gone.
-His eyes look at mine with a serious glint.
+“Join me tonight.”
+His smirk has vanished.
+His eyes meet mine with a serious intensity.

-“We’re not going to a party, and I’m asking you.
+“We’re not partying, and I’m asking you.
 Mercy.
-Come out with me tonight.”
+Be with me tonight.”

-“I, uh…,” is what I manage to say before we hear Cami bitching about me as she gets closer.
+“I, um…,” is all I manage to get out before we hear Cami complaining about me as she approaches.

-I pull my hand away and smack the door shut right before she gets to it.
-I hear her annoyed huff before she knocks.
+I yank my hand back and slam the door shut just as she reaches it.
+I hear her irritated sigh before she knocks.

-“Who is it?”
-I call out, making her groan.
-I chuckle as she stomps her feet back down the hall.
+“Who’s there?”
+I call out, causing her to groan.
+I chuckle as she stomps away down the hall.

-Eli’s hand grabs mine and pulls it back.
+Eli’s hand captures mine and pulls it back.

-“I think I’ll pass on tonight.
-I don’t even have clothes from this day and age.”
-I look down at my Imagine Dragons PJs.
+“I think I’ll skip tonight.
+I don’t even have clothes from this century.”
+I glance down at my Imagine Dragons PJs.

 He nods and sighs.